"I'm much more positive about my future. My everyday life wasn't bad before but now it is so much better."08/24/16

 Your plastic surgeon will carefully explain your body-contouring plan.
 Prior to any surgery, you will be given specific instructions that may include information about diagnostic testing, medications, day of surgery instructions, anesthesia and post-operative care.

 In addition, you will be asked to sign consent forms to assure your plastic surgeon that you fully understand the procedure(s) and any associated risks or potential complications.
 Possible risks of body contouring include bleeding, infection, fluid accumulation, delayed or poor healing, skin loss, blood clots, excessive or widened scars, numbness and other changes in skin sensation, and irregular or asymmetric scars.
 Any surgery carries risks associated with anesthesia.
 These risks and others will be fully discussed prior to your consent.
 It is important that you address all your questions directly with your plastic surgeon.
 It is natural to feel some anxiety, whether excitement for the anticipated outcomes or preoperative stress.
-Discuss these feelings with your plastic surgeon.

 Where is Surgery Performed?